Easybuoy/ezekielekunola.blog/content/posts/2019-08-27-integrating-continous-integration-tools-to-node-api/index.md

 excerpt: Integrating Continous Integration (CI) tools (Travis CI & Coveralls) to a project.
 ---

-In this article, I would be integrating Continous Integration (CI) tools (Travis CI & Coveralls) to a project.
+In this article, I would be integrating Continous Integration (CI) tools (Travis CI & Coveralls) to a Node API.

 In my previous article, I talked about writing tests for node API with Mocha and Chai, and I going to be building on the project used in that article.
 Find the link to the article [here](https://www.blog.ezekielekunola.com/testing-node-api-with-mocha-chai)